thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Server.md

 };
 ```

-- We keep `Track` outside of `Query` because it has no corresponding query in the schema and we must always match the schema. `Track` is a self-standing field so the resolver must **match this schema shape**.
-The query `getTracksForHome` references `Track` but it is a separate field.
+- We keep `Track` outside of `Query` because it has no corresponding query in the schema and we must always match the schema.
 - We invoke the `context` again when we destructure `dataSources`.
-- This time we utilise the `args` parameter in the resolver since an `id` will be provided from the client to return a specific author.
+- This time we utilise the `args` parameter in the resolver since an `id` will be provided as a client-side [argument](/Databases/GraphQL/Apollo/Using_arguments_with_Apollo_Client.md) to return a specific author.